Make WordPress Core

 Severity: normal Version: 6.8

-Component: General Keywords: 2nd-opinion has-patch needs-unit-tests
+Component: General Keywords: 2nd-opinion has-patch early has-unit-tests

 Focuses: performance, sustainability Cc: